End-to-end SDK generation and publishing with GitHub Actions

 -

-The control repo has a sample API spec file using the Swagger petstore.
-You need to replace this with your API spec.
+The control repo includes a sample API spec file using the Swagger Petstore.
+You need to replace this with your own API spec.

-- If you are using an API spec from a local file, add this to the repo, replacing the
+If you're using a local API spec file, add it to the repo, replacing the

 spec.json